-Mike Kalms and Michael Wall discuss the implications on the defence industry of Australia's changing visa and immigration policies.
+Mike Kalms discusses the implications on the defence industry of Australia's changing visa and immigration policies.

 Defence companies often look overseas for talent.
 They have to.